JohnAnderson777/Notes/computer-science.md

 Fractions:
 - fractional values are negative powers of 2, e.g 2^-2 = 0.25

-- Floating point binary value:
-- size of number increases as accuracy decreases, decimal point somewhere on byte
+Fixed point binary:
+- fixed point to separate whole from fractional digits
+- Limited range & accuracy - cant do big numbers
 - less size = better accuracy , more size = less accuracy

+Floating point binary:
+- decimal point somewhere on byte
+- Standard form/scientific notation - m x 10^n || m = mantissa, n = exponent
-- Mantissa = number itself
+- Mantissa - m - number itself - all 8 bits, sign bit + binary
-- Exponent = position of binary point in number
+- Exponent - n - position of binary point in number - in two's complement form

+- FIRST BIT = MSB = SIGN BIT
+- next 7 bits = mantissa + sign bit
+- last 4 bits = exponents (usually, will specify amount)

+To convert to denary:
+- Translate exponent to denary - move binary point (from sign bit) that amount to right - if exponent negative, move to left
+- Write out mantissa with new binary point - remove exponent
+- Convert new number to denary with decimal point

+Normalisation - find max level of precision for a given number of bits - basically put in it standard form
+- a positive number has sign bit of 0, next digit is 1 - 0.1
+- negative = sign bit of 1, next digit is 0 - 1.0

+- move mantissa until it is 0.1/1.0 if positive/negative
+- how ever many digits mantissa has moved, subtract this from exponent

+Floating point addition/subtraction:
+- make exponents equal - to line up mantissa
+- add/subtract mantissa
+- normalise result

+Shifting - logical - ignore sign bit
+         - arithmetic - keep sign bit
+Masks - apply boolean expression(AND,OR) to bit to check it

+## Data structures

+Array - fixed - static - same data type
+Record - different data types - has fields(attributes)
+Tuple - static - ordered, any data type
+List - dynamic - ordered

 ### Abstract data types
 1) Queue